Have you already completed the Wond’ry’s Ideator Program?

 Builder provides a step-by-step guide for aspiring entrepreneurs (faculty, staff, and students) with a viable early stage idea to actually launch a new venture.
-Builder is the perfect next step for graduates of the Wond’ry Ideator program, entrepreneurs with a validated product, technology, or service that have already engaged in customer discovery efforts, found product-solution fit, and would like to learn how to launch a new non-profit or for-profit venture or pursue a licensing deal.
+Builder is the perfect next step for graduates of the Wond’ry Ideator program, entrepreneurs with a validated product, technology, or service that have already engaged in customer discovery efforts, found problem-solution fit, and would like to learn how to launch a new non-profit or for-profit venture or pursue a licensing deal.

-A limited number of microgrants are awarded to participants displaying a high level of commitment to pursuing the idea and have sufficient evidence that supports its merit.
+A limited number of microgrants are awarded to participants displaying a high level of commitment to pursuing the idea and having sufficient evidence that supports its merit.
 For participants in Builder that are working on STEM ideas, receiving microgrant funding from the Wond’ry makes you eligible to apply to the National Science Foundation’s I-Corps Program.
 Acceptance into the National I-Corps Program provides a $50K non-dilutive grant!

 How to Determine if Builder is Right for You

 In order to participate, you must be an active student, faculty, or staff member at a university located in the Southeast region.
 Builder participants should have an idea for which they have found problem-solution fit and be working to achieve product-market fit.
 Problem-solution fit is defined as having a customer segment identified with at least one value proposition (need) for that segment and that both (segment and vp) can be defended with evidence from your customer discovery.
 Builder participants need to have time to commit to the program sessions plus an additional ~5 hours per week for customer discovery, office hours, and mentor meetings.
 If you have any questions about whether you and your idea is a good fit, don’t hesitate to reach out to the Wond’ry team at firstname.lastname@example.org.